GregoirePetit/gregoirepetit.github.io/_pages/about.md

   - /about.html
 ---

-# Open to work from January 2024, I am looking for a Machine Learning Research Engineer position in San Francisco Bay Area.
+# Open to work from January 2024, I am looking for a Machine Learning Research Engineer position.

 {% include base_path %}